prendleman/sterling-edi-app/EXECUTIVE_SUMMARY.md

 | **Deployment Options** | 3 (Docker, Windows, Linux) |
 | **Development Time** | 40+ hours |

-## Immediate Use Cases
+## Demonstration Use Cases

-1. **EDI Processing**: Process X12/EDIFACT files from trading partners
-2. **Sterling Integration**: Connect with IBM Sterling B2B Integrator
+1. **EDI Processing Patterns**: Demonstrate X12 parsing and validation patterns
+2. **Sterling-Style Integration**: Model file system and API integration patterns
-3. **Dashboard Generation**: Create Power BI dashboards automatically
+3. **Dashboard Generation**: Create Power BI dashboards automatically from metrics
-4. **ERP Integration**: Connect with Acumatica for order/inventory management
+4. **ERP Integration Patterns**: Illustrate Acumatica sync concepts (not production-ready)
-5. **eCommerce**: Framework for Shopify, Magento, WooCommerce integration
+5. **eCommerce Framework**: Show connector architecture (roadmap item)
-6. **Reporting**: SQL Server data warehouse exports and reporting
+6. **Reporting Patterns**: Demonstrate SQL Server data warehouse export patterns

 ## Next Steps

-1. **Review**: Start with `README.md` for overview
+1. **Review**: Start with `README.md` for overview and capability tiers
 2. **Quick Test**: Follow `QUICK_START.md` for immediate demonstration
-3. **Deploy**: Use `docs/DEPLOYMENT.md` for production setup
-4. **Explore**: Review `docs/` directory for comprehensive guides
+3. **Explore**: Review `docs/` directory for operating model concepts

-## Contact

-For questions about this portfolio piece or to discuss how these capabilities align with Federated Group's needs, please reach out.
+4. **Understand Scope**: Review capability tiers to see what's implemented vs. illustrative

 ---

-*This portfolio piece demonstrates both technical depth and strategic IT leadership capabilities.
-All code is original and created specifically to showcase relevant skills for the IT Director role at Federated Group.*
+*This POC demonstrates how I approach learning new domains and thinking about operating models.
+It is not production-ready and is not a replacement for IBM Sterling B2B Integrator or other established EDI providers.
+In a real environment, I would leverage Sterling and/or established EDI providers for production mappings and partner certifications.*